SMILEY4/strategy-game/documentation/markdown/technical/backend.md

 **ArangoDb**

 A native multi-model database with flexible data models for  documents, graphs, and key-values.
-[Link to Documentation](https://www.arangodb.com/docs/stable/)
+[Link](https://www.arangodb.com/docs/stable/)

 **Arrow**

 Arrow is a library for Typed Functional Programming in Kotlin.
-[Link to Documentation](https://arrow-kt.io/docs/core/)
+[Link](https://arrow-kt.io/docs/core/)